ANUSRI-GS/VSDSquadron-Mini-Internship/README.md

 # TASK3:
-To compile C code under the RISC-V architecture and ensure that the output of GCC and RISC-V compilers using following command
+STEP 1:To compile C code under the RISC-V architecture and ensure that the output of GCC and RISC-V compilers using following command

        spike pk clockcycledivisor.o

 ![VirtualBox_vsdworkshop_27_06_2024_11_36_19](https://github.com/ANUSRI-GS/VSDSquadron-Mini-Internship/assets/160397977/fc4cf358-8c89-4ec3-ad68-ffca3b338718)

+STEP 2: Disassemble and compare the ouputs:
+Disassemble the output binaries to compare the assembly code.
+Use the following command

+       riscv64_unknown-elf-objdump -d clockcycledivisor.o | less